-If students are absent more than six school days during the semester, the Dean of Middle School Academics will contact families and set up a meeting to discuss attendance.
+If students are absent more than six school days during the semester, the Head of Upper School will contact families and set up a meeting to discuss attendance.

-Requests for discretionary (i.e., non-illness related/vacation) and/or extended absences must be made in writing and subject to approval by the Head of Middle School.
+Requests for discretionary (i.e., non-illness related/vacation) and/or extended absences must be made in writing and subject to approval by the Head of Upper School.
+Please see Diane Daiger or Rich Taubar for the proper form.

-Academic credit will be at the teacher's discretion for work missed due to non-approved absences.
+Academic credit will be up to the teacher's discretion for work missed due to non-approved absences.